Revelstoke, Devon

 Revelstoke is a former civil parish, now in the parish of Newton and Noss, in the South Hams district, in the county of Devon, England.
 It has a church called Church of St Peter the Poor Fisherman.
 The parish contained the village of Noss Mayo.
-It was is in the Plympton St Mary district, and is located almost 2 miles south east of Newton Ferrers.
+It was in Plympton St Mary Rural District and located almost 2 miles south east of Newton Ferrers.
 In 1931 the civil parish had a population of 347.
 On the 1 April 1935 the parish was merged to create Newton and Noss.

 History

 The name "Revelstoke" means 'Outlying farm/settlement' with the incorporation of the Revel family name'.